 Creatine is a compound synthesised from the two amino acids (protein constituents) guanidine and arginine.
-It is thought to improve early stages of physical performance, power capacity, muscle growth and endurance capacity.
-Since significant research and promising evidence surrounds creatine, it is classified as an ergogenic (performance enhancing) aid.
+It is thought to improve the early stages of physical performance, power capacity, muscle growth and endurance capacity.
+Since significant research and promising evidence surrounds creatine, it is classified as an ergogenic (performance-enhancing) aid.

-Its’ sporting applications are why companies get away with selling the supplemental powder form at $30 a tub.
-However, it also occurs naturally in the flesh of animals, and can therefore be obtained in the diet.
+Its’ sporting applications are why companies can sell the supplemental powder form at $30 a tub.
+However, it also occurs naturally in the flesh of animals, and can, therefore, be obtained in the diet.

 Creatine is stored within the muscle and is used as fuel for a quick burst of anaerobic energy.
 For example, the first 10-15 seconds of a sprint or for the first couple of reps of a set in the gym.
 While creatine is a great source of energy, it runs out quick.
 Hence, cannot be used to sustain exercise of durations greater than a couple of seconds.
 Supplementation increases muscle creatine stores, eliciting improvements in hard and fast exercise.

 After creatine is used up, it can be resynthesised by the body.
 Therefore, after a short rest period of 2-3 minutes, creatine is ready to be reused as a fuel.
 This cycle is enhanced with supplementation and therefore, creatine has interval training applications.

 Increased creatine at the muscle exerts an osmotic pressure.
 Osmotic pressure can be thought about as a substances’ concentration having the ability to draw water to itself.
 High concentrations of creatine, draw more water into the muscle.
 In fact, creatine supplementation has been associated with up to as much as 2kg water weight gain.
 Swelling stimulates stretch receptors in the muscle that kick-start a series of metabolic pathways that lead to lean body tissue growth.